David Silva: A man who deserves a Zizou-style portrait more than most

 But what happens when they’ve done that, when they’ve closed it all off, only to still be humbled?
 What if they tighten up, stepping up when needed to ease the danger and ushering him into a position where he can’t do any damage, only for something like this to happen?

-One yard of space for David Silva is equivalent to 10 for most players, and this is no accident.
+One yard of space for David Silva is equivalent to 10 for most players, and this was no accident.

 It has taken years of showing opponents what he can do, and showing himself what he can do, to reach a position where a player one stretch of the foot away still can’t back themselves to stick out a stray boot.